Imron-Code17/flutter-quick-tools/README.md

-# flutterquicktools README
+# fluttermagictools README

-This is the README for your extension "flutterquicktools".
+This is the README for your extension "fluttermagictools".
 After writing up a brief description, we recommend including the following sections.

 ## Features